• Skip to main content

 Industries that drug test

 Employers in certain industries are more likely to implement a drug-free workplace program than employers in other industries.
-This can be due to several factors, including safety concerns, federal regulations, and the prevalence of substance abuse.
+This can be due to several factors, including safety concerns, federal regulations, and the prevalence of substance abuse in the area.

-Any company that is regulated by the Department of Transportation (DOT) guidelines, as well as those that do any work for the Federal government, are required by law to maintain a drug-free workplace with a written policy in place.
+Any company that is regulated by the Department of Transportation (DOT), as well as those that do any work for the Federal government, is required by law to maintain a drug-free workplace with a written policy in place.
 Employers bound by DOT drug testing guidelines are required to conduct urinalysis drug testing for the following drugs:

 • Cocaine